Three Pieces for Blues Band and Symphony Orchestra: Street Music

 Several years later, William Russo wrote another composition combining classical music and the blues, Street Music: A Blues Concerto.
 This piece was recorded by the San Francisco Symphony, again conducted by Seiji Ozawa, with Corky Siegel playing harmonica and electric piano.
 Street Music was released as an album in 1977 by Deutsche Grammophon, with a "B side" of George Gershwin's An American in Paris.

-Three Pieces reissued
+Album and reissues

+Side two of the original LP record was Symphonic Dances from West Side Story by Leonard Bernstein.
 Later in 1977, Three Pieces for Blues Band and Symphony Orchestra was re-released on vinyl by Deutsche Grammophon, on their Polydor Records label, backed by Street Music: A Blues Concerto.

 In 2002, Three Pieces for Blues Band and Symphony Orchestra was released on CD, combined with Street Music and An American in Paris.

 Critical reception

 On Classical Music Sentinel in 2011, Jean-Yves Duperron wrote, "This great collaborative recording from the 1970s deserves the term of Definitive Recording simply for being what it is.
 A very successful coming together of different genres of music that created an impact, that is still being felt today....
 If you like blues music, Leonard Bernstein's Mass, even something a bit more remote like the Sketches of Spain by Miles Davis, you will love these pieces blending the upbeat sound of a blues band with a symphony orchestra.
 And if you love the sound of a well-played blues harmonica, just wait until you hear what Corky Siegel can achieve on that versatile instrument.
 It will make you love the blues all over again."

 On Allmusic, Cub Koda was considerably more reserved, saying "This is not an album — or a piece of music — to be neutral about.
 Collaborations between the high brow and the low down have always been dicey... but this one will definitely leave [you] on one side of the debate or the other..."